-White Sauce Recipe For One
+White Sauce and Bechamel Recipe For One

 I have one cookbook -- allegedly aimed at college kids who will be cooking for themselves for the first time (though it still is full of 6-serving recipes) -- that gives a recipe for what it calls "Béchamel Sauce" and proceeds to give a recipe for what I'd call White Sauce.
 As I was taught, White Sauce is a rather bland roux-and-milk concoction (my great-grandfather, who hated the stuff, referred to it as "bill-stickers paste") whereas Béchamel is made from that same basis but is more heavily seasoned.